Skip to main content

 propertiesobject?Arbitrary key-value tags for filtering and analysis

-Events are immutable.
+Usage records are immutable.
 Once recorded, they cannot be modified or deleted.
-MongoDB’s timeseries engine automatically compresses and indexes events by metadata and time for efficient aggregation.
+MongoDB’s timeseries engine automatically compresses and indexes records by metadata and time for efficient aggregation.

 Via SDK Endpoint

-Record events directly from your backend using the SDK API:
+Record usage directly from your backend using the SDK API:

 # Record a single event